agathis-project/salix-arctica/README.md

-- uC and uP must be programmed for lowest system power consumption; such us: turn off the Christmas lights - nobody is watching anyway; the battery life time is far more precious.
+- uC and uP must be programmed for lowest system power consumption; such us: turn off the Christmas lights - nobody is watching anyway; the battery life time is more precious.

 - hardware power states:
   - **power-down**
-	- VSB3P3 below minimum level to safely operate the uC; the uC knows the availability of the system power and always does a controlled power-down of all devices before the voltage supply goes critical.
+	- VSB3P3 below minimum level to safely operate the uC; the uC monitors the availability of the system power and always does a gracefull shut-down of all devices before the voltage supply goes critical.

   - **stand-by:**
     - VSB3P3 is at a safe operating level.
-    - uC - watching its internal real time clock and trunk interface for a wake-up/interrupt event.
+    - uC monitors its internal real time clock and trunk interface for a wake-up/interrupt event.
 	- V3P3, V1P8 and VCORE regulators are turned off (uP and its external interfaces are powered down).
-	- uC monitor VSYS to detect imminent power failure and turn-off all remaining devices before full hardware shut-down occurs.
+	- uC monitor VSYS to detect passing the **power-down** threshold and enter **power-down** state.
     - battery reserve is monitored and used for power management.

   - **active:**